-Note from the author: I created this Social Media Manager Job Description post over 8 years ago and it’s still the most visited page on my website.
+Note from the author: I created this Social Media Manager Job Description post over 9 years ago and it’s still the most visited page on my website.
 As social media has evolved, I have updated it over the years to include all aspects of a social media manager’s duties.
-I hope you find it useful and if so, please subscribe to my blog in the box below. – Kathi Kruse, founder, Kruse Control Inc.
+I hope you find it useful and if so, please subscribe to my blog in the box on the right. – Kathi Kruse, founder, Kruse Control Inc.

-Nearly every business has recognized the awesome value and benefit in social media marketing.
+Nearly every company has recognized the awesome value and benefit in social media marketing.

 Since you’re reading this, you’re likely one of those!
-You’ve seen how Social marketing engages users, drives quality leads and boosts your online reputation.
+You’ve seen how Social marketing engages users, helps them get interested in your products, drives quality leads and boosts your online reputation.
 However, as a business owner, there’s a good chance you don’t spend much time on social networks yourself, which means it’s a challenge to figure out exactly where to focus your resources for the best results.

 While social marketing and advertising are an integral part of online marketing strategy, at its heart, social media is about people, conversations and developing leads (and sales) from those relationships.